 Current Account in the United Kingdom averaged -5148.41 GBP Million from 1946 until 2022, reaching an all time high of 2817 GBP Million in the fourth quarter of 2019 and a record low of -51700 GBP Million in the first quarter of 2022.
 This page provides the latest reported value for - United Kingdom Current Account - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 United Kingdom Current Account - data, historical chart, forecasts and calendar of releases - was last updated on September of 2022.

-Current Account in the United Kingdom is expected to be -26700.00 GBP Million by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Current Account in the United Kingdom to stand at -17700.00 in 12 months time.
-In the long-term, the United Kingdom Current Account is projected to trend around -22800.00 GBP Million in 2020, according to our econometric models.
+Current Account in the United Kingdom is expected to be -45400.00 GBP Million by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the United Kingdom Current Account is projected to trend around -25500.00 GBP Million in 2023 and -24400.00 GBP Million in 2024, according to our econometric models.